Blinken appears to be sailing to confirmation as Biden’s secretary of state

 For the most part, Blinken defused potential arguments, telling Sen. Marco Rubio (R-Fla.) that he would “welcome the opportunity, if confirmed, to come and talk to you” about Cuba, where Biden has promised a new direction, and Venezuela, where Blinken agreed that President Nicolás Maduro was a bad actor.

-He promised an enduring U.S. commitment to Israel’s security, but said that Biden remained committed to a two-state solution with the Palestinians.
+He promised an enduring U.S. commitment to Israel’s security but said that Biden remained committed to a two-state solution with the Palestinians.
 But he added that “realistically, it’s hard to see near-term prospects for moving forward.”

-Without mentioning Trump Secretary of State Mike Pompeo, Blinken noted that recruitment, retention and diversity have all declined in the State Department workforce, and pledged to rebuild morale and a strong, nonpartisan diplomatic corps.
+Without mentioning Trump Secretary of State Mike Pompeo, Blinken noted that recruitment, retention and diversity have all declined in the State Department workforce, and he pledged to rebuild morale and a strong, nonpartisan diplomatic corps.

 Karoun Demirjian contributed to this report.